Danganronpa V3: Killing Harmony: Story

-Realizing either choice will still continue the killing game, Shuichi encourages the students to abstain from voting, meaning everyone will be executed but the killing game will also end.
+Realising either choice will merely feed the audience's desire for more killing games, Shuichi encourages the other students to give the audience an unsatisfying ending by refusing to vote, even though this means they will all be executed.
 At the vote, all parties abstain including Tsumugi and K1-B0, the former willing to sacrifice herself to continue Danganronpa and the latter indicating the audience has given up on Danganronpa.
 As the remaining viewers tune out, a defeated Tsumugi orders K1-B0 to destroy the school.
 He does so, killing Tsumugi and Monokuma in the process, then activates his self-destruct feature.
 The survivors, Shuichi, Maki, and Ultimate Magician Himiko Yumeno consider the possibility that Tsumugi was lying about their past selves willingly signing up to participate in Danganronpa, and depart for the real world.

 Development

 Danganronpa V3 was produced by Yoshinori Terasawa, and planned and written by Kazutaka Kodaka, while the character design was done by Rui Komatsuzaki.
 As with previous games in the series, the game's original score was composed and produced by Masafumi Takada.
 Like in previous games, Kodaka had the original ideas for the characters, citing characters Yumeno Himiko as a self proclaimed magician or Gonta as a caring gigantic man whom he found interesting to develop.
 The game was developed alongside the production of the anime series Danganronpa 3: The End of Hope's Peak High School, which Terasawa and Kodaka described as being difficult.
 The "V3" in the game's title was chosen to differentiate it from the anime.
 Terasawa and Kodaka described the game's production level as being much higher than that of previous games in the series.
 The team noted the PlayStation Vita version had multiple issues, so they worked on a patch.
 Through the demo, Spike listened to fan feedback in order to improve the game.
 With the game being released in Western regions, Kodaka looked forward to resting after having done multiple projects.

 The game was intentionally designed with a school theme to mirror the first installment, yet also have a different aesthetic.
 Kodaka commented that the first chapter of the game took the longest time to make from all three games.
 Due to time constraints, Kodaka requested help from light novels Danganronpa Kirgiri author, Kitayama Takekuni.
 Originally series mascot Monokuma was not meant to appear in the game, but was added alongside the Monokubs to help make the title feel more like other Danganronpa games.
 There was division among the staff in the development team regarding whether the game should be a sequel or something new.
 The game was developed to have influences from previous titles, but to also feel "fresh".
 The game's theme was described as "psycho-cool" by the developers.
 Kodaka decided to focus on the concept of truth and lies, adding to the previous version's themes of hope and despair, which was heavily integrated into both the gameplay and narrative.